zumoshi/BrowserSelect/README.md

 - [ ] display the unshortened version of adf.ly or goo.gl links when selecting the browser
 - [ ] Localization
 - [ ] handling of other link types (e.g. `mail:` in case you have both outlook and thunderbird installed [or maybe as a sister app])
-- [ ] update checker (not as a popup or messagebox, a tiny icon somewhere on the main form that appears when you don't have the last version)
+- [x] update checker (not as a popup or messagebox, a tiny icon somewhere on the main form that appears when you don't have the last version)

 # Changelog

 v1.3.4
 - fixed Always button adding rule with wrong pattern for second level domains (e.g. *.com.au for news.com.au)
 - Shift Clicking on browsers now opens the url in incognito/private browsing
+- added an update checker (adds a yellow "New" icon to main window to indicate a new version is available)[disabled by default]

 v1.3.3
 - fixed a crash on malformed (without protocol) url's